 Visit the Tournament Schedule page for more information

-Both singles and doubles will be best of three sets with ad scoring.
-In the event of split sets, the 3rd set will be be a 10 point match tie break.
+Both singles and doubles are best of three sets with ad scoring.
+In the event of split sets, the third set is a 10-point match tiebreaker.

-Each player will play at least one singles match during the three days.
+Each player competes in at least one singles match during the first two days.

-No player will play singles more than twice during the three days.
+No player can play singles more than twice during the three days.

-In the event of a tie after all 12 matches are played, a final overtime doubles match will be played as a regular set with ad scoring and a tie break.
+In the event of a tie after all 12 matches are played, a final overtime doubles match – a Decider – is played as a regular set with ad scoring and a tiebreak.

-Matchups will be determined prior to the first match each day through the blind exchange of lineup cards by the captains.
+Match-ups are determined through the exchange of lineup cards by the captains.

-Each match win will be worth one point on Friday, two points on Saturday, and three points on Sunday.
+Each match win is worth one point on Friday, two points on Saturday, and three points on Sunday.

 How to win the Laver Cup

-The first team to reach 13 points out of a total 24 points available will win the Laver Cup.
-If the points are tied at 12-12 at the end of all matches, a fifth match on Sunday will be played to determine the winner.
+The first team to reach 13 points out of a total 24 points available wins the Laver Cup.
+If the points are tied at 12:12 at the end of all matches, a fifth match (Decider) on Sunday is played to determine the winner.

-The first Laver Cup will be held in Europe, at the O2 arena Prague from 22 – 24 September 2017.
-The location will rotate between Europe and the rest of the world cities each year.
+The location of the Laver Cup rotates between Europe and the rest of the world cities each year.

-Each team will be captained by a legend of the sport.
-For the first three years, Björn Borg will captain Europe and John McEnroe will lead The World team.
+Each team is captained by a legend of the sport.
+Björn Borg is the captain of Team Europe and John McEnroe is the captain of Team World.

-The captains are responsible for selecting the two captain’s picks as well as the players for singles and doubles matches.
+The captains are responsible for selecting the three captain’s picks as well as the players for singles and doubles matches.